Elekester/Starlit-Village/Guides/Catching Up.md

 **Rate (buying Yellow Triggers):** 740,000 to 1.4 million ![N-Meseta](/Images/NGSUIMSTIcon.png)/hour <br />
 **Rate (not buying Yellow Triggers):** 840,000 to 1.5 million ![N-Meseta](/Images/NGSUIMSTIcon.png)/hour

-**Warning:** This method requires selling a great deal of items on the Personal Shop, which is limited to 30 items at a time.
+**Warning:** This method requires selling a great deal of non-stackable items on the Personal Shop.

 The Battledia Yellows, Aelio Troopers and Retem Troopers, both drop Gold Primm Sword +30 and Gold Primm Armor +30 as well as the Domina for that region.
 The sword can sell on the personal shop for 15,000 to 25,000 ![N-Meseta](/Images/NGSUIMSTIcon.png) and the armor for 3,000 to 9,000 ![N-Meseta](/Images/NGSUIMSTIcon.png) depending on demand.
 Ael Dominas sell for 13,000 to 15,000 ![N-Meseta](/Images/NGSUIMSTIcon.png).
 Meaning you can earn 27,900 to 41,700 ![N-Meseta](/Images/NGSUIMSTIcon.png) each run, accounting for the seller's fee on the personal shop.

 If you must buy the Yellow Triggers, which cost 1,000 to 2,000 ![N-Meseta](/Images/NGSUIMSTIcon.png) each, you'll end up paying 1,250 to 2,500 ![N-Meseta](/Images/NGSUIMSTIcon.png) a run if the cost is split between a party of 4.
 Thus you can earn 24,800 to 40,450 ![N-Meseta](/Images/NGSUIMSTIcon.png) per run if you must buy the Yellow Triggers.

-Aelio's Yellow Triggers can be done at a rate of 30 to 35 runs/hour with a party of 4, netting you the above rates.
-In adition you'll receive 8 million to 10 million experience an hour (boostable).

-If Stia's Yellow Triggers get a Rank 2, expect that quest to replace Aelio's as the go to quest for this method.
+In adition you'll receive boostable experience for running these triggers.

 ### Retem Alnothe Rank 1